HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </choose>
 ```

-Similarly, the `with` attribute of action tags uses these rules for referencing data.
+Similarly, `with` attribute of action tags uses these rules for referencing data.
 See [3.1.2.4) Action Element Attributes] (#3124-Action Element Attributes) section of this document for details.

-In HVML, when the `on` or `in` preposition attribute refers to an element in the target document, if the leading character `>` is used, it will be limited to the scope specified by the `in` preposition of the parent element.
+In HVML, when `on` or `in` preposition attribute refers to an element in the target document, if the leading character `>` is used, it will be limited to the scope specified by `in` preposition of the parent element.
 As in the example below,

 ```hvml
      <reduce on="$?" in="#the-user-statistics" by="FUNC: StatsUserRegion">